emiliolr/counting-cranes/README.md

 ## Overlap Resolution

 The overlap resolution component combats over-counting in the final estimate that arises due to front-to-back overlap between contiguous images in a flight line.
 This secondary component introduces an additional challenge to the task, as counts cannot simply be aggregated across all images in isolation.
-I experiment with methods that leverage geospatial metadata collected by practitioners at USFWS and USGS, as well as methods that are not geospatially aware.
+I experiment with a few methods that are not spatially aware, which I found to be inferior to spatially-aware methods.

 -----

+## Miscellaneous

 Make sure to explore the `README.md` files in the subdirectories (`counting-cranes/density_estimation`, for instance) to get more information about the source code that I am adapting from other studies.

+_**DISCLAIMER:** the findings and conclusions in this work are those of the authors and do not necessarily represent the views of the U.S. Fish and Wildlife Service._